Our research activity in the context of flood risk assessment and management includes the analysis and development of:

 New methodologies to improve the assessment of fluvial and pluvial flood hazard

-River flood early warning systems
+Flood early warning systems

-We are working in collaboration with Augas de Galicia (a regional water administration of the Northwest of Spain) in the development of a new local flood early warning system (MERLIN) which delivers discharges and flood extent forecasts on a daily basis from meteorological predictions (Fraga et al. 2020 and 2021).
+We are working in collaboration with Augas de Galicia (a regional water administration of the Northwest of Spain) in the development of a new local flood early warning system (MERLIN) which delivers discharges and flood extent forecasts on a daily basis from meteorological predictions.
+(Fraga et al. 2020 and 2021).
 MERLIN incorporates remote observations to characterize the initial soil infiltration capacity prior to the discharge forecast.
 Discharges are forecasted using numerical weather predictions that feed a semi-distributed model of flood prone catchments.
 To forecast the flood extension, MERLIN uses the 2D inundation model Iber+ (García-Feal et al. 2018), which is a GPU-parallelized version of the model Iber (Bladé et al. 2014).

 High-resolution hydrological and hydraulic numerical models for the evaluation of river flow and flood hazard